BracketSpace/Notification-BuddyPress/readme.txt

 This plugin also integrates with BuddyPress notification system with which you can distribute the notifications within your website.

+= Custom development =

+BracketSpace - the company behind this plugin provides [custom WordPress plugin development services](https://bracketspace.com/custom-development/).
+We can create any custom plugin for you.

 == Installation ==

 = Requirements =